 This is Goya’s first important portrait—the minister Floridablanca.

-It is important not because it is any good but because it was the beginning of Goya’s climb in society and the rise in his self-esteem.
+It was the beginning of Goya’s climb in society and the rise in his self-esteem.
 Look at the way he paints himself.
 It is almost embarrassing.
 He is the minister’s very humble servant.
 Goya knew he was a good painter but what was a painter?
 An artisan—a man on a low rung of the social ladder.
 He makes pretty pictures for the rich and the powerful.
 He had better be honored to serve a great man like Floridablanca.
 And he was, clearly.

 Next Goya gets invited to the residence of the King’s brother outside of Madrid.
 Don Luis doesn’t treat him as a servant but as a friend.
 He takes him hunting.
 He seems to like Goya’s company.
 Don Luis asks Goya to paint portraits of his wife and family and Goya came up with this, showing himself at work but keeping a low profile.